 Horse-drawn carriages can be hired for a tour around the city sights from here.
 There are approximately 30 twin horse carriages to choose from, seating up to 4 passengers for a 30 or 60-minute journey.
 For more information on a longer tour of the City that includes the horse-drawn carriage ride and walking tour click here.

 Granada is not short of spectacular churches.
 La Iglesia de la Merced the oldest religious church in Central America is located on Calle Real Xalteva.
 Destroyed in 1655, 1781 and 1854 and rebuilt and completed in 1863 is said to be Granada’s most beautiful church.
 Spend USD1.00 and climb to the top of the Bell Tower for 360-degree views over the countryside and on a clear day you can see the Mombacho Volcano.

 The yellow and white Granada Cathedral stands majestically on the eastern side of Parque Colon – it is the iconic photographic image of Granada.
 Built originally in 1583 it has been destroyed over the years and recently rebuilt in 1915.

 The colourful colonial buildings and churches in Granada really make the town one of the most picturesque in Nicaragua.

-Granada’s famous tourist central pedestrian boulevard lined with restaurants, shops, bars, local tour operators and artisan bread shops.
-No doubt, this is where you will spend most of you time eating, drinking and shopping.
+One of Granada Nicaragua’s tourist attraction is the central pedestrian boulevard lined with restaurants, shops, bars, local tour operators and artisan bread shops.
+No doubt, this is where you will spend most of your time eating, drinking and shopping.

 The volcanic blue crater lake, Laguna de Apoyo, that lies 25 minutes from Granada and 30 minutes from Managua was declared a natural reserve in 1991.
 It lies between Mombacho Volcano in the South and Masaya Volcano in the North.
 A great place for swimming, kayaking, boating and viewing the flora and fauna.